The Thomas Warne Museum & Library

 Information and Hours of Operation

-Special Note: In the event of inclement weather and a State/County/Township advisory has been issued to stay off the roads: the Museum will be closed for the safety of our staff, volunteers and patrons.
+Special Note: In the event of inclement weather and a State/County/Township advisory has been issued to stay off the roads: the Museum will be closed for the safety of our volunteers and patrons.
 This includes regular opening hours and special events (unless otherwise noted within event advertising).
 It is always best to call before visiting, within the hours noted above, and speak to one of our Board members or volunteers.

 The museum is available for group and private tours.
 Our school programs are completely customizable and are available for public, private, parochial, and home schoolers.
 We can accommodate up to 85 students and their chaperone’s per tour or program.

-Thomas Warne Historical Museum and Library
+Thomas Warne Museum and Library

-4216 Route 516
+4216 Route 516 Matawan, NJ 07747-7032